-Term life insurance can be an effective financial solution for people who need coverage for a specific period of time.
+Term life insurance may be an effective financial solution for people who need coverage for a specific period of time.

 When you have children, a mortgage or other major expenses, life insurance may not be the first thing on your mind.
 But not having coverage may put your family's financial future at risk.
-Simple Choice Term Life Insurance provides affordable protection that helps suit your immediate life insurance protection needs.
+Simple Choice Term Life Insurance may provide

 Your premium is guaranteed to remain the same for the coverage term you select: 10, 15, 20 or 30 years regardless of your age or health.
 If you pass away at any time during your policy term, your beneficiary will receive the guaranteed death benefit – funds that can help protect your loved ones.

 Flexible and dependable to fit your needs, Simple Choice Term Life Insurance offers protection designed to be affordable:

 Your premiums stay the same for your chosen coverage term: 10, 15, 20 or 30 years